rfindley/wanikani-open-framework/README.md

 The `Menu` module provides an interface for adding custom links to the Wanikani menu.

-To use the `ItemData` module, you must include it from your script, and wait until the module is ready before accessing it:
+To use the `Menu` module, you must include it from your script, and wait until the module is ready before accessing it:

 ```javascript
 wkof.include('Menu');